johnmcraig/Azure-image-gallery/README.md

 ## Known Issues:

 1. Bug for deleting images from Database has now been fixed.
+Follow how the process [here](https://github.com/johnmcraig/Simple-Image-Gallery/issues/1).

 # Future Features to be Implemented